Gokyo Lake Trek

 5. What permits do I need for the Gokyo Lake Trek?

-You will need to have some big permits: Sagarmatha National Park entry permit (NPR 3,000 if you are from SAARC countries, NPR 3,000 otherwise) and TIMS card (NPR 2,000).
+You will need to have some big permits: Sagarmatha National Park entry permit, Khumbu Pasang Lhamu Rural Municipality Permit, and TIMS card.
 Bold Himalaya does all the reservations of the permits as part of our service.
 You will also need a Nepal visa (on arrival) and all-cover travel insurance for high-altitude trekking and likely helicopter rescue.

 6. How much does the Gokyo Lake Trek cost?